-Driver’s License and State ID
+Identification Documents: Driver’s License and State ID

 REAL ID

-By May 7, 2025, every air traveler 18 years of age or older will need a REAL ID compliant driver’s license or identification card, enhanced driver’s license or ID, passport or passport card or another acceptable form of ID to fly within the United States or enter federal facilities.
+Since May 7, 2025, every air traveler 18 years of age or older needs a REAL ID compliant driver’s license or identification card, enhanced driver’s license or ID, passport or passport card or another acceptable form of ID to fly within the United States or enter federal facilities.
 A standard Minnesota driver’s license will not be accepted for federal use as of that date, but it will still be valid for lawful driving privileges.
 We strongly encourage you to get a REAL ID compliant license or identification card.

 To apply for a REAL ID document: